No second law of entanglement manipulation after all: Further considerations

 Our results motivate a number of extensions and follow-up results that would strengthen the understanding of general entanglement manipulation.
 We have already remarked several of them throughout this Supplementary Information; let us collect them here and discuss other open questions.

-First, although our bound $E_{c,\, \sepp} (\rho) \geq E_{\tau}(\rho)$ is good enough to establish the irreversibility of entanglement manipulation, one could ask whether a tighter computable bound can be obtained.
+First, although our bound $E_{c,\, \sepp} (\rho) \geq E_N^\tau(\rho)$ is good enough to establish the irreversibility of entanglement manipulation, one could ask whether a tighter computable bound can be obtained.
 For instance, does the regularised quantity $\tl_{\!\K}(\rho)$ in Theorem~\ref{main_tool_thm} admit a single-letter expression?
 Even more ambitiously, one could ask whether an exact expression for the entanglement cost $E_{c,\, \sepp}$ itself can be established.
 Such questions are interesting not only from an axiomatic perspective, but also because any such result would provide improved bounds on $E_{c,\, \locc}$.

 Additionally, as mentioned in Supplementary Note~\ref{main_results_note}, several quantum states which have previously been used as examples of irreversibility under smaller sets of operations are actually reversible under $\sepp$ and $\pptp$.
-An understanding of what exactly makes a state such as $\omega_3$ irreversibile under \emph{all} non-entangling transformations, and --- more generally --- a complete characterization of all irreversible states could help shed light on the stronger type of irreversibility that we have revealed in this work.
+An understanding of what exactly makes a state such as $\omega_3$ irreversibile under \emph{all} non-entangling transformations, and --- more generally --- a complete characterisation of all irreversible states could help shed light on the stronger type of irreversibility that we have revealed in this work.

-Another result uncovered in Supplementary Note~\ref{generation_note} of our work is that, although Brand\~ao and Plenio's framework~\cite{BrandaoPlenio1,BrandaoPlenio2} tells us that entanglement can be reversibily manipulated while generating only small (asymptotically vanishing) amounts of the generalised robustness $R^g_\SEP$, requiring that the standard robustness $R^s_\SEP$ also be small completely breaks reversibility.
-It would be very interesting to understand exactly why such a `phase transition' in the task of entanglement dilution occurs, and whether one can get more insight into our and Brand\~ao and Plenio's results with other choices of monotones.
+Another result uncovered in Supplementary Note~\ref{generation_note} of our work is that, although Brand\~ao and Plenio's framework~\cite{BrandaoPlenio1, BrandaoPlenio2} suggests that entanglement can be reversibly manipulated while generating only small (asymptotically vanishing) amounts of the generalised robustness $R^g_\SEP$, requiring that the standard robustness $R^s_\SEP$ also be small completely breaks reversibility.
+It would be very interesting to understand exactly why such a `phase transition' in the task of entanglement dilution occurs, and whether one can tighten our and Brand\~ao and Plenio's results with other choices of monotones.